Risk-Reward Ratio

 The risk-reward ratio is a metric used by investors and traders to compare the potential risk of a financial investment to its potential reward.
 This ratio helps determine whether an investment’s potential return is worth the risk involved.
 It is calculated by dividing the amount an investor stands to lose if the price moves in the unexpected direction (risk) by the amount of profit they expect to make when the price moves in the expected direction (reward).

-Importance of understanding the risk-reward ratio
+Understanding the risk-reward ratio 1.01

 Investment decision-making